gammasoft/ie/README.md

 #### Licença BSD

-Copyright (c) 2013, Renato Mendonça da Gama
+Copyright (c) 2013, Gammasoft Desenvolvimento de Software Ltda
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: